 A registered patient, designated caregiver, or the registered patient's parent or legal guardian, if the parent or legal guardian will be acting as a caregiver, must present a government-issued photo identification at the distribution site.
 Distribution site staff must verify the identity of the person and the patient's enrollment in the registry.
+In the case of a distribution that includes dried raw cannabis, the manufacturer must verify the age of the person and the age of the patient if someone other than the patient is making the transaction according to part 4770.1760.

-The pharmacist employed by a manufacturer to distribute medical cannabis must consult with the registered patient, designated caregiver, or the registered patient's parent or legal guardian, if the parent or legal guardian will be acting as a caregiver, before distributing medical cannabis to the recipient.
+If required under Minnesota Statutes, section 152.29, subdivision 3, paragraph (c), clause (4), a pharmacist employed by a manufacturer to distribute medical cannabis must consult with the registered patient, designated caregiver, or the registered patient's parent or legal guardian, if the parent or legal guardian will be acting as a caregiver, before distributing medical cannabis to the recipient.
 The consultation must include:

 a review of patient information in the medical cannabis registry;